DistributedProofreaders/ppcomp/doc/css-transform.rst

 .. highlight:: css

 ==============================
-comp_pp — comparing files easy
+ppcomp — comparing files easy
 ==============================

 Introduction
 ------------

-Comparing file is useful to ensure the various version of a document (latin1, utf-8 and html) are consistent, and have not deviated during the PP phase.
+Comparing files is useful to ensure the various versions of a document (text and HTML) are consistent, and have not deviated during the PP phase.

-This diff tool (comp_pp) is based on dwdiff.
+This diff tool (ppcomp) is based on dwdiff.
 At the base, it compares 2 different text files while ignoring all the spacing differences.

-To be able to compare an HTML file some another file (either text itself or HTML), that file has to be transformed into a regular text file, without all the HTML tags.
+To be able to compare an HTML file to another file (either text or HTML), it file has to be transformed into a regular text file without all the HTML tags.

-Internally, comp_pp will transform both files to make them closer to each other.
+Internally, ppcomp will transform both files to make them closer to each other.
 This transformation is driven by a CSS like language, using selectors, classes,...
 This CSS only affects the HTML file(s) given as input.

-comp_pp includes a default set of CSS to perform sane transformations that follow DP usual PPing.
-For instance, **<i>...</i>** in the html version will be transformed to **_..._** so that will not generate a diff with another file.
+ppcomp includes a default set of CSS to perform sane transformations that follow DP usual PPing practices.
+For instance, **<i>...</i>** in the HTML version will be transformed to **_..._** so that it will not generate a diff with another file.
 That should be enough for a normal project, without having to define some specialized CSS rules.